List of The Price Is Right pricing games: Triple Play

 Triple Play is the only game to regularly offer three cars.
 The contestant is shown two price choices for the first car, three for the second and four for the third.
 For each car, the contestant must choose which of the displayed prices is closest to the actual price without going over.
-The contestant may not stop the game at any point, and can win all three cars by guessing correctly on each of them.
+The contestant may not stop the game at any point, and can win everything by guessing correctly on each of them.
 An incorrect guess at any time ends the game with no winnings.

 2 for the Price of 1

 The game is played for two prizes, one of which has three digits in its price.
 The contestant must select which of two digits displayed is the correct digit in each position of the price.
 The contestant is offered a free digit of their choice and then selects which of the remaining digits are correct.
 If the contestant correctly determines the price, they win both prizes.